Continual Learning with Distributed Optimization: Does CoCoA Forget?: Introduction

 We consider the continual learning problem from a distributed learning perspective, where optimization is performed over a network of computational nodes.
-In addition to supporting scalability, distributed learning is also attractive for the scenarios where data is already distributed over a network, for example in sensor networks \cite{rabbat_distributed_2004, Kar_Distributed_2009} and dictionary learning where sub-dictionaries are naturally separated over the network \cite{Sayed_Dictionary_distributed_2015}.
-In this work, we focus on the well-established distributed learning algorithm \cocoa{}~\cite{smith_cocoa_nodate, jaggi2014communication, ma2017distributed, he_cola_2019}, which allows the nodes to use a local solver of their choice for their local subproblems.
+In addition to supporting scalability, distributed learning is also attractive for scenarios where the data is already distributed over a network, for example in sensor networks \cite{rabbat_distributed_2004, Kar_Distributed_2009,HuaNassifRicharWangSayed_2020,sayed2014adaptation}, or in dictionary learning where sub-dictionaries are naturally separated over the network \cite{Sayed_Dictionary_distributed_2015}, or in multi-task settings where the nodes have separate but related tasks \cite{Skoglund_2021_RNN_Multitask, Sayed_2014_multitask_networks}.

+In this work, we focus on the well-established distributed learning algorithm \cocoa{}~\cite{smith_cocoa_nodate, jaggi2014communication, ma2017distributed, he_cola_2019, hellkvist_ozcelikkale_ahlen_linear_2021}, which allows the nodes to use a local solver of their choice for their local subproblems.
+In contrast to the setting of \cite{ Skoglund_2021_RNN_Multitask, Sayed_2014_multitask_networks} where the individual nodes have different tasks but these tasks do not change over time, here all nodes have the same task and this task changes over time for all nodes.
 We investigate the ability of \cocoa{} to perform continual learning for a linear model.
-We derive closed form expressions for the iterations of \cocoa{} when the number of unknown parameters exceeds the number of samples per task.
-We illustrate the performance of the algorithm with varying number of tasks and data points, revealing the trade-offs between the forgetting, the convergence performance and the dimensions of both the offline centralized problem, i.e., the problem of solving all tasks in one large batch in a centralized manner, and the nodes' local problems. {\bf{Our main findings}} can be summarized as follows: \begin{itemize}[align=left,style=nextline,leftmargin=*] \item \cocoa{} can exhibit continual learning by modifying the initialization point of the algorithm.
+We derive closed form expressions for the iterations of \cocoa{} when the number of unknown parameters at each node exceeds the number of samples per task.
+We illustrate the performance of the algorithm with varying number of tasks and data points, revealing the trade-offs between the forgetting, the convergence performance and the dimensions of both the offline centralized problem, i.e., the problem of solving all tasks in one large batch in a centralized manner, and the nodes' local problems. {\bf{Our main findings}} can be summarized as follows: \begin{itemize}[align=left, style=nextline, leftmargin=*, topsep=1pt, itemsep=0pt] \item \cocoa{} can exhibit continual learning by modifying the initialization point of the algorithm.

 \item \cocoa{} does not forget if all the tasks are underparametrized and have a shared solution.

 \item Even when each task comes only once, \cocoa{} can learn the new tasks with a reasonable forgetting performance.
 Whether the convergence and forgetting can be improved with task repetition depends on the data generation model.